byronwall/weather-helper/README.md

   - Mt Washington = wind
   - Louisiana = humid
 - Drop the image into ChatGPT to get starting point for UI
+- Build the core charting functionality - custom SVG
+- Build the various popovers and UI to drive the weather preferences and other details
+- Identify "prototype-able" parameters and pull them into a settings store
+- Refactor and document

 ## UI Progression